appsmithorg/appsmith-docs/website/docs/getting-started/setup/README.md

 - **Local database**: A self-hosted instance allows you to connect to a database running on the same machine/intranet and use it to build apps.

-- **Performance & Scalability**: Appsmith supports high availability(HA) and scalability on [Kubernetes](/getting-started/setup/installation-guides/kubernetes)installation where you can deploy Appsmith having EFS/NFS as a common shared storage which helps in deploying Appsmith without any downtime.
+- **Performance & Scalability**: Appsmith supports high availability(HA) and scalability on [Kubernetes](/getting-started/setup/installation-guides/kubernetes) installation where you can deploy Appsmith having EFS/NFS as a common shared storage which helps in deploying Appsmith without any downtime.
 You can also configure the Horizontal Pod Autoscaler which helps in scaling the pods.

 ## Further reading